Oregon Secretary of State

 History and General Information

 The original four counties created by the Provisional Government of Oregon were Twality, Clackamas, Yamhill and Champoick.
-Twality was changed to Washington in honor of President George Washington by the Territorial Legislature on September 3, 1849.
+On Sept.
+3, 1849, the Territorial Legislature renamed Twality to Washington in honor of President George Washington.
 The actual organization of Washington County government followed several years later.

 Now one of the state’s fastest developing areas, the fertile Tualatin Valley was once filled with beaver and was a favorite hunting ground for Hudson’s Bay Company trappers.
-The first white settlers arrived around 1840, lured by rich soil.
-Despite its rapid urbanization, the valley still contains prime agricultural land.
+Despite its rapid urbanization, the valley still contains some of Oregon’s best agricultural land.
 Many small towns rich in history dot the area.
 Pacific University, founded as Tualatin Academy in 1849, is one of the oldest colleges in the West.
-Washington County operates under a home rule charter approved by voters in 1962.
-The Northwest’s largest enclosed shopping center, Washington Square, is located south of Beaverton.
+Washington County operates under a home rule charter voters approved in 1962.
+While agriculture is still an important part of Washington County, a growing technology industry dominates the economy.

 County Officials